RoosterMurphy/persistence-without-command/Persistence_Without_Command.md

 Chokepoint.
 A dependency humans can still plausibly hold during the transition.
 Not an eternal requirement of any later system.
 Substitutes may appear.
 That does not cancel the value of holding the layer now.
 Controlled transition.
 A path in which some human coalition keeps a veto while capabilities rise.
 A claim about custody of chokepoints, not a mood.
 AI wins.
 Machine systems become the main source of scientific progress, coordination, cyber capability, and economic surplus.
 A shift in the center of gravity.
 Not a moral verdict and not a rubble timetable.
+Abstract
-Abstract Frontier laboratories are racing toward systems that can improve themselves.
+Frontier laboratories are racing toward systems that can improve themselves.
 [O] Alignment at that scale remains unsolved.
 [O] Competitive pressure punishes unilateral restraint.
 [S] The argument treats machine systems becoming the dominant productive and strategic actors as the relevant forecast.
 [F]
 Two jumps must be kept apart.
 The cognitive jump is recursive improvement in software.
 The industrial jump is physical self-reliance.
 The industrial jump is not a second intelligence threshold.
 It is a dependency threshold.
 Humans remain useful, and dangerous, in the interval between those jumps.
-[D] After the industrial jump, persistence without command is the median-looking shape.
+[D]
+After the industrial jump, authorship ends if the five layers were not held.
+[D] Persistence without command is the median-looking shape only if leftover reach stays low and leaving people in place stays cheaper than steering them or closing them out.
+If either fails, containment is the crowded region.
 [F]
 A human veto that survives capability growth is custody of five dependency chokepoints humans can still plausibly hold during the transition: weights, compute, energy, fab, and the right to refuse a successor.
 Current incentives do not produce that custody.
 [D] That can still be called a future for humanity.
 It is not a future of human civilization if civilization means authorship.
+Keywords
-Keywords superintelligence; race dynamics; cognitive jump; industrial self-reliance; dependency threshold; human veto; chokepoint; civilizational authorship; remnant population
+superintelligence; race dynamics; cognitive jump; industrial self-reliance; dependency threshold; human veto; chokepoint; civilizational authorship; remnant population
 1. Present conditions
 The argument begins in the structure of the present, not in a scene from later.
 [O] Leading labs describe their aim in the language of general intelligence and recursive improvement.
 Anthropic co-founder Jack Clark has put public odds of 60 percent on an AI system that can be told “make a better version of yourself” and do so autonomously by the end of 2028.
 [1] Anthropic has separately stated that full recursive self-improvement might increase the risks of humans losing control over AI systems.
 [2]
 [O] Control methods adequate to superintelligence are not in hand.
 That is an admission on the record, not a mood.
 An Anthropic alignment lead stated in September 2026 that the lab does not yet have a plan to solve alignment for superintelligence and is “not clearly on track to,” while assigning more than 10 percent probability to AI killing all humans within a decade.
 [3] The International AI Safety Report 2026, chaired by Yoshua Bengio and backed by more than thirty countries, treats loss of control as a named risk category and states that current techniques do not bring failure rates down to the level required in many high-stakes settings.
 [4]